deminngi/docker-grav/README.md

 * Download the project with git `git clone https://github.com/giminni/docker-grav`
 * Change into the current project directory with `cd docker-grav` **Note:** `docker-grav` is now your `<PROJECT_HOME>` directory
-* Initialize the project with `<PROJECT_HOME>/bin/grav-mkinit.sh init`
+* Initialize the project with `<PROJECT_HOME>/bin/grav-mkinit.sh make init`
 * Reload bash shell with `source ${HOME}/.bashrc`
 * Set the current grav core production and development package version with `grav-core.sh set all`, older grav core packages version can be set manually, for example with `grav-core.sh set 1.6.0` for production package version or `grav-core.sh set 1.7.0-rc.19` for development package version.
 * Download the grav core production packages with `grav-core.sh get all grav` or the core development packages with `grav-core.sh get all grav-admin`, older grav core packages can be set manually, for example with `grav-core.sh get 1.6.0 grav` for production package version or `grav-core.sh get 1.7.0-rc.19 grav-admin` for development package version.
-* Create the encrypted password for user `grav` with `grav-mkpass.sh <user-password> grav`, the password must contain at least 11 characters
+* Create the encrypted password for user `grav` with `grav-mkpass.sh make <user-password> grav`, the password must contain at least 11 characters
-* Create new or use your own SSH private and public key with `grav-mkssh.sh <email-address>` by answering with `1` for create new SSH key or `2` for use own SSH key.
+* Create new or use your own SSH private and public key with `grav-mkssh.sh make <email-address>` by answering with `1` for create new SSH key or `2` for use own SSH key.
 The latter case will copy the key from your `${HOME}/.ssh` directory.
-* Create the cache directory with `grav-mkcache.sh cache`
+* Create the cache directory with `grav-mkcache.sh make cache`
-* Build the docker image with `grav-build.sh grav grav-admin testing` for the development version or `grav-build.sh grav` for the production version.
+* Build the docker image with `grav-build.sh build grav grav-admin testing` for the development version or `grav-build.sh build grav` for the production version.
-* Create the data directory with `grav-mkdata.sh data`
+* Create the data directory with `grav-mkdata.sh make data`
-* Create the certificate directory with `grav-mkcert.sh cert`
+* Create the certificate directory with `grav-mkcert.sh make cert`
-* Run the docker image with `grav-run.sh grav grav-admin testing` for the development version or `grav_run.sh grav` for the production version.
+* Run the docker image with `grav-run.sh run grav grav-admin testing` for the development version or `grav_run.sh run grav` for the production version.
-* Enter the command line of the running grav image, with `grav-shell.sh grav-admin` for the development version or `grav-shell.sh grav` for the production version.
+* Enter the command line of the running grav image, with `grav-shell shell grav-admin` for the development version or `grav-shell.sh shell grav` for the production version.

 ### 3.1 Installation checklist <a href="#index"><img src="https://img.shields.io/badge/-^-blue.svg" width="18"/></a>